-- Thermal density helps keep water at an even temperature, and this adds to the complexity and character of the tea.
+- Thermal density helps keep water at an even temperature.
+And it adds to the complexity and character of the tea.

 Cast iron teapots could potentially last forever if cared for properly.
 You may never need to buy another teapot ever.
 Cast iron only gets better with time because they build up character over time.
 Cast iron teapots are virtually unbreakable and resistant to cracking and also chipping.
 This is an heirloom that you could easily pass down through the generations.

 As mentioned earlier, enameled teapots do not absorb smells.
-When you brew a pot of tea, the only odor that you want to smell is that of the tea.
-Cast iron enameled teapots do not absorb flavors or odors from previous use.
-And are easy to wash when you’ve finished.
+When you use your teapot, the only odor that you want to smell is of the tea.
+Cast iron enameled teapots do not absorb flavors or smell from previous use.
+And are easy to wash when you have finished.
 This means that your tea will smell and taste like freshly steeped tea.

 Cast iron teapots that are designed after traditional Japanese tea kettles have beautiful designs.
 And these teapots are loved as much for their appearance as their practicality.
 They offer a stylish way for you to enjoy a cup of tea and make it feel like a special occasion.
 Also, cast iron teapots come in a variety of vibrant shades and colors to choose from.

 For something that could last forever, a cast iron tea kettle is a great bargain.
 You can get a top-of-the-line traditional cast-iron teapot from Zensuke for less than $100.
-If you would like to know more about the benefits of cast-iron, you may want to have a look at three other related articles on the site.
+If you want to know more about the benefits of cast iron, you may want to look at three other related articles on the site.